jitsi/handbook/docs/dev-guide/configuration.md

 type: `Boolean`

-This property is related to the use case when jitsi-meet is used via the IFrame API.
-When the property is true jitsi-meet will use the local storage of the host page instead of its own.
+This property is related to the use case when Jitsi Meet is used via the IFrame API.
+When the property is true Jitsi Meet will use the local storage of the host page instead of its own.
 This option is useful if the browser is not persisting the local storage inside the iframe.

 Default: **unset**